kirill-markin/chatgpt-telegram-bot-telegraf/README.md

 ## Deploy with Docker Compose

-1. Ensure Docker Compose is installed on your machine.
+1. Make sure you have the latest version of Docker.
 2. Start the services:

     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

 3. To stop the services, run:

     ```bash
-    docker-compose down
+    docker compose down
     ```

 ## Running with Docker